 Parrots benefit from a wide and varied diet.
 If you’re looking for new fruits to add to their meal list, you might consider papaya.
 It’s a tropical fruit hailing from many of the same regions as parrots.
 The good news is, it’s also packed with nutrients and flavors that your parrot will love.

 Papaya is a good fruit to feed your parrot.
 It’s a rich source of vitamin A, vitamin C, protein, magnesium, fiber, and calcium.
-The seeds are safe, but be careful with the skin.
-Although the skin itself is not harmful, papayas are sprayed with pesticide, which doesn’t wash off easily.
+The seeds are safe but wash the skin.
 Papaya should be fed to parrots once it’s ripe.

 Papayas that are too green can thin out the parrot’s blood.
 However, when overly ripe, it could trigger allergies.
 When you find the right balance, papayas can speed up the healing process of an injured or sick parrot.